skodjob/odh-e2e/README.md

 As part of `target/logs` you can find file `config.yaml` that contains all env variables used by the test run.
 You can easily re-use it by pass path to the file into `ENV_FILE` environment variable.
 Note that we suggest to copy the file outside the target dir.

+## Testing docs
+We are using [test-metadata-generator](https://github.com/skodjob/test-metadata-generator) maven plugin for annotating tests and generate test documentation from it.
+The docs are generated with every build and the changes should be committed when there are some.

+The plugin is still under development so the format could change.
+For more info see the plugin repository on GitHub.